adellelin/ai-midigen/README.md

 ```

 ### training
 To generate a model of your own data, start a training and watch it for a long time.

+create a directory for you new model within the model directory.

+create a readme.md file to document training related metadata.

 create a directory for the trained model and checkpoint files : **TRAINING_OUT**